 The decision to close schools will be made and communicated promptly.
 We understand that school closures significantly impact families and the community, so we strive to give parents adequate time to arrange for child supervision.
 However, there are times when a decision must be made on the morning of a school day, depending on weather developments overnight.
 In such cases, our goal is to communicate the decision by 6:00 a.m. on the day of school.

-How We Notify Parents
+How We Notify Families

 All announcements regarding Dickinson Public Schools closures or delays will be shared through: